BartJolling/bartjolling.github.io/_posts/2018-12-28-Reviving-Virtual-Server-2008.md

 - The machine did not connect to the network
 - The keyboard worked but was set to Azerty

-The last issue was quickly 'solved' by digging into my pile of old keyboards.
+The last issue was quickly 'solved' by digging into my pile of old keyboards and connecting an Azerty keyboard.

 ### Getting Administrator access
 I followed [the procedure outlined here](https://serverfault.com/questions/469390/resetting-administrator-password-on-windows-server-2008-r2-over-raid).
 In short, I:
-- shut down the virtual machine
+- shut down the virtual machine;
-- pointed the virtual CD-ROM drive to a .iso file of Windows Server 2008, in the VM's settings
+- pointed the virtual CD-ROM drive to a .iso file of Windows Server 2008, in the VM's settings;
 - checked the boot sequence to make sure that the virtual machine would boot of the CD-ROM; and
 - then started the machine again.